 - Laminated marine charts for each guest to follow along while on the tour and then to keep as a souvenir

-- REI Taj 3 tents.
-These tents are roomy enough for 3 people, but great for 2 people to share with plenty of moving around space.
+- REI Taj 3 and Mountain Hardwear tents; These tents are roomy enough for 3 people, but great for 2 people to share with plenty of moving around space.
 A door and vestibule on each side allows for easy entry and storage of dry bags

 - Big tarps for the kitchen and group sitting area

 - Propane Stoves, all kitchen equipment